moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

     * The database that **Script 1** will use is located directly below the tab name.
 If you want to change the database, select another database from the drop-down list.

     * An engine must be running to process the script in a selected tab.
 The name and status of the engine that **Script 1** uses for computation is located to the right of the current selected database.
-If the engine has auto-start set to TRUE, it will start from the stopped state.
+If the engine has auto-start set to `TRUE`, it will start from a stopped state.
 For more information about auto-start, see [Immediately Starting or Automatically Stopping an Engine](../operate-engines/working-with-engines-using-ddl.md#immediately-starting-or-automatically-stopping-an-engine).

 3. Select **system** from the drop-down arrow next to the engine name.
 The system engine is always running, and you can use it to create a login.
 You can also use an engine that you create.
 4. Use the syntax in the following example code to create a login in the SQL Script Editor: